-The Biomedical Science programme contains modules which build in complexity as you progresses through the programme.
+The Biomedical Science programme contains modules which build in complexity as you progress.
 Modules studied in Year One consider the normal physiological state of the human body and how it responds to disease.
 These disease states are explored in more detail in Years Two and Three of the programme.
 Specific subject areas including physiology, microbiology, biochemistry, genetics and immunology are explored and the changes that happen at the organ level, cellular level and molecular level are all studied in detail.

-The Biomedical Science programme is built on a spiral curriculum, where themes are revisited and subject-specific knowledge is developed throughout the degree in increasing complexity and detail.
+The Biomedical Science programme is built so that themes are revisited and subject-specific knowledge is developed throughout the degree in increasing complexity and detail.
 Each year of the programme follows the same structure: two modules (20 credits each) run in Semester One, two modules (20 credits each) run in Semester Two and last two modules (20 credits each) run throughout the year (Years One and Two).
 In Year Three, the Research Project module (40 credits) runs throughout the whole year, alongside two modules in Semester One and two modules in Semester Two.

-Each module runs on the same day each week throughout the semester, so that you study one subject on each day.
-This mode of delivery is very popular in student feedback.
+Each module runs on the same day each week throughout the semester, so that you study one subject on each day and this mode of delivery is very popular in student feedback.

 Your contact hours may vary week-to-week depending on if you have practical classes that week or not.
-Typically, each 20 credit module contains 10-15 two hour workshops covering the taught material plus at least three practical classes.
+Typically, each 20 credit module contains 10-15 workshops covering the taught material plus at least three practical classes.
 In addition to the timetabled hours, you can use the laboratories to enhance your practical skills, supervised by academic staff, technical staff and mentored by students in the year above.
-These sessions are called Supported Open Learning Sessions and you can use these to earn open badges that you collect as part of your key skills modules.
+You can use these sessions to earn open badges that you collect as part of your key skills modules.
 The badges are awarded when you are observed and deemed competent at a particular method.
 You can display these electronic badges in online portfolios and use them to enhance your employability as they show additional laboratory skills and engagement in addition to the taught modules you have completed.

-In Year Three you will spend half of each semester in the laboratories, alongside the taught modules, completing the experiments for your Research Project in your chosen area.
-You will then write up your work as your Year Three dissertation.
+In Year Three you will spend several weeks completing the experiments for your Research Project in your chosen area alongside the taught modules.
+You will then write up your project work as your Year Three dissertation.